 After the treatment, patients typically go home the same day without a catheter.
 There is minimal downtime post-treatment and many patients experience symptom relief in as early as 2 weeks.
 Patients may experience some urinary discomfort during the recovery period.
 The most common side effects may include blood in the urine, some pain or discomfort when urinating, some increased urge to go and discomfort in the pelvis that typically resolve within two to four weeks after the procedure.

 The implant is made up of standard surgical implantable materials: a nitinol tab, a stainless-steel tab, and polyester suture that holds the two tabs together.
-Your doctor can remove the implant from the urethra, if needed.
+Your doctor can remove the urethral implant, if needed.

 Clinical studies have shown the UroLift System treatment does not cause new, sustained instances of erectile or ejaculatory dysfunction4.
 The same cannot always be said of other BPH therapies such as TURP, laser, and even medication.

 Non-clinical testing has demonstrated that the UroLift Implant is MR Conditional.
 A patient with this device can be safely scanned in an MR system immediately after placement meeting the following conditions: